passdan/BioinformaticiansToolbox/Using_Containers.md

 singularity exec fastqc_v0.11.9_cv8.sif fastqc sample.fastq
 ```

-We can also use the bind function to specify folders on your system to be visable inside the container.
+We can also use the bind function to specify folders on your system to be visible inside the container.
 Here we bind the current working directory to the same location in the Singularity container and execute MultiQC in that directory MultiQC.
 ```
 singularity exec --bind `pwd`:`pwd` --pwd `pwd` multiqc_latest.sif multiqc .
 ```